 Illustrated talks on Art Appreciation.
 Study of the principles of proportion, rhythm, and subordination through simple exercises in line, notan, and color.
 Color scales and schemes.
-Landscape composition, animals, birds, flowers and figures applied to stories and carried out in cut paper-crayola and water color.
+Landscape composition, animals, birds, flowers, and figures illustrative of stories are carried out in cut paper, crayola and water color.

-There periods per week for one term.
+Three periods per week for one term.